veedy-dev/lutforge-ai/README.md

 This project is licensed under the Creative Commons Attribution-NonCommercial 4.0 International License - see the [LICENSE](LICENSE) file for details.

-**Summary**: You are free to use, share, and modify this software for non-commercial purposes only.
-Commercial use requires explicit permission.

 ---

 <div align="center">